-Except for assets with indefinite useful life, all assets are subsequently reassessed for indications that an impairment loss previously recognized may no longer exist.
-An impairment loss is reversed, if the cash generating units' recoverable amount exceeds its carrying amount.
+All assets are subsequently reassessed for indications that an impairment loss previously recognized may no longer exist.
+An impairment loss is reversed, except goodwill, if the cash generating units' recoverable amount exceeds its carrying amount.

-2.19 Employee Benefits
+2.20 Employee Benefits

 The Bank provides post-employment benefits to employees through a defined benefit plan and defined contribution plan, and other employee benefits which are recognized as follows: